gbarros/celestia-node-ui/README.md

 ## API Details

-This application uses the Celestia Node API to submit blobs to the network.
+This application uses the Celestia Node API to interact with the network.
 The main endpoints used are:

 - `blob.Submit`: Submits a blob to the Celestia network
+- `blob.Get`: Retrieves a blob from the network
 - `state.AccountAddress`: Retrieves the node's account address
+- `state.Balance`: Retrieves the node's account balance
 - `p2p.Info`: Retrieves the node's P2P information
+- `das.SamplingStats`: Retrieves data availability sampling statistics

+## Live Streaming

+The application supports real-time streaming of DAS sampling statistics, giving you up-to-date information about your node's sampling performance.

 ## Troubleshooting